nngrey/thirsty-hipster/README.md

 Summary
 --------
-Thisty Hipster is a location-based virtual rendering service that accesses a proprietary estimation algorithm to determine ideal happy hour locations.
+Thisty Hipster is a location-based service that accesses a proprietary approximation algorithm to determine ideal happy hour locations.

 User Stories
 -----------
-* As a thirsty hipster, I want to find an obscure locally-brewed DoppleBock after a long day of rolling cigarettes and listening to vinyl.
+* As a thirsty hipster, I want to find an organic locally-brewed DoppleBock after a long day of rolling cigarettes and spinning vinyl.
+* As a thirsty hipster, I want to know where I kind procure a discount beverage so that I can stretch my fedora budget.
+* As a thirsty hipster, I want to know which bars are overlooked and underappreciated, so that I can drop references to obscure taprooms in casual conversation.
+* As a thirsty hipster, I want to utilize a self-referential service to satisfy my wry sense of humor and well-developed sense of irony.

 ########################